-If DEO has not reached a decision on the appeal of a local decision or the grievant disagrees with the decision, the grievant/complainant can file an appeal to USDOL no later than 60 calendar days of receipt of the decision being appealed.
+If Florida Commerce has not reached a decision on the appeal of a local decision or the grievant disagrees with the decision, the grievant/complainant can file an appeal to USDOL no later than 60 calendar days of receipt of the decision being appealed.
 That request is submitted by certified mail, return receipt to Secretary USDOL, Attention: ASET, Washington, D.C.
 20210.
-A copy of the appeal must be simultaneously provided to DEO (address above).
-Actions that may not be appealed to USDOL include: sanctions applied at the local level for using a controlled substance; sanction for non-compliance with work activities; or denial ofeligibility as a WIOA/TAA training provider.
-WP states that non-ES related complaints (employment, discrimination, health and safety, etc.) must be forwarded as soon as possible after being received, to DEO, Office of General Counsel, MSC 150, 107 East Madison St, Tallahassee, FL, 32399-4128, or to the appropriate federal agency with a copy of the complaint sent to DEO Office of General Counsel.
-If the WP complaint is not resolved within 15 working days, then the complaint and associated file documents are forwarded to the DEO, Office of One-Stop and Program Support, MSC 105,107 East Madison St, Tallahassee FL 32399-4133, Attention: ES Complaint Coordinator.
+A copy of the appeal must be simultaneously provided to Florida Commerce(address above).
+Actions that may not be appealed to USDOL include: sanctions applied at the local level for using a controlled substance; sanction for non-compliance with workactivities; or denial of eligibility as a WIOA/TAA training provider.
+WP states that non- ES related complaints (employment, discrimination, health and safety, etc.) must beforwarded as soon as possible after being received, to Florida Commerce, Office of General Counsel, MSC 150, 107 East Madison St, Tallahassee, FL, 32399-4128, or to the appropriate federal agency with a copy of the complaint sent to Florida Commerce Office of General Counsel.
+If the WP complaint is not resolved within 15 working days, then the complaint and associated file documents are forwarded to Florida Commerce, Office of One-Stop and Program Support, MSC 105,107 East Madison St, Tallahassee FL 32399-4133, Attention: ES Complaint Coordinator.